 It said that rapid developments in telecom infrastructure along with technological advancements in communication and networking industry have accelerated the sales of these devices in the country.

-"Increasing digital connectivity across tier 2 & 3 cities, rising penetration of 3G/4G technology, and decline in average selling price of these devices have led to the growth of India Ethernet Switches Market.
-Additionally, government initiatives towards network digitalization coupled with growing spending in the network infrastructure space, primarily across the IT and corporate sector have further assisted in the market development," Anuj Mehrotra (Senior Research Analyst, 6Wresearch-India Electronics Division) said.
+"Increasing digital connectivity across tier 2 & 3 cities, rising penetration of 3G/4G technology, and decline in the average selling price of these devices have led to the growth of India Ethernet Switches Market.
+Additionally, government initiatives towards network digitalization coupled with growing spending in the network infrastructure space, primarily across the IT and corporate sectors have further assisted in the market development," Anuj Mehrotra (Senior Research Analyst, 6Wresearch-India Electronics Division) said.